La Perouse Circuit Walk to Cape Banks

 Footbridge to Cape Banks

-If you look closely, you may even find the remains of an old shipwreck named the SS Minmi, which stranded at Cape Banks in 1937.
+If you look closely, you might spot the remains of the SS Minmi, a shipwreck that ran aground here in 1937.

 6. Coast Hospital Cemetery

-From the headland, retrace your steps to the footbridge, where you can continue on the main walking track heading towards the historic Coast Hospital Cemetery.
+From the headland, retrace your steps to the footbridge and continue along the main track toward the historic Coast Hospital Cemetery.

-To get there, stay on the path closest to the shore, which first passes the Westpac Lifesaver Helicopter Base, followed by a few hundred metres on Cape Banks Road.
+Stay on the path closest to the shore, passing the Westpac Lifesaver Helicopter Base before following Cape Banks Road for a few hundred metres.

 Signpost for the Cemetery Trail

-Keep an eye out for the Cemetery Trail signpost, where you can turn right to go and have a look at the old hospital cemetery.
+Watch for the Cemetery Trail signpost—this is where you can turn right for a short detour to the old hospital cemetery.

-From that signpost, it’s only a few hundred metres to the cemetery, which is a smaller section of the Cemetery Firetrail.
+From the signpost, it’s only a few hundred metres to the cemetery, which sits along a smaller section of the Cemetery Firetrail.

 Coast Hospital Cemetery